 In August 2016, we announced that we had dosed the first subject in the APeX-1 clinical trial of BCX7353 for the prevention of attacks in patients with HAE.
-APeX-1 is a multi-part, Phase 2, randomized, double-blind, placebo-controlled, dose ranging trial to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and efficacy of BCX7353 as a preventative treatment to eliminate or reduce the frequency of angioedema attacks in HAE patients.
-APEX-1 is being conducted in several European countries, Australia and Canada.
+APeX-1 was a 3-part dose ranging trial designed to evaluate the efficacy, safety, tolerability, pharmacokinetics ("PK") and pharmacodynamics of orally administered once-daily ("QD") BCX7353 for 28 days, as a preventative treatment to reduce the frequency of attacks in HAE patients.
+APEX-1 was conducted in several European countries, Australia and Canada.